-13. ORIENTATION SEMINARS = 12
+14. ORIENTATION SEMINARS = 12

 An online pre-departure orientation will be organized by Fulbright Austria in mid-May.
-This is an opportunity to e-meet fellow USTA candidates, get information on the residence permit, other administrative affairs, and you'll be able to talk to and ask questions to your program officer and second-year TAs.
+This is an opportunity to e-meet fellow USTA candidates, get information on the residence permit, other administrative affairs, and you'll be able to talk to and ask your program officer and second-vear TAs questions.

-The BMBWF will conduct official orientation seminars for incoming teaching assistants in conjunction with the respective teacher-training colleges (Pädagogische Hochschulen) from the provinces in which assistants will be teaching.
+The BMB will conduct official orientation in-person seminars (Einführungsseminare) for incoming teaching assistants in conjunction with the respective teacher-training colleges (Pädagogische Hochschulen) from the provinces in which assistants will be teaching.
 The orientations provide important information on the Austrian educational system and the duties of a teaching assistant; they also offer an opportunity to meet fellow teaching assistants!